scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnEKS.md

 * You must create a Kubernetes cluster with version 1.19 or higher for Scalar DB server deployment.
 * You must create a node group with the label, key as `agentpool` and value as `scalardbpool` for Scalar DB server deployment.
-* You must add a rule in the EKS security group to **enable HTTPS access (Port 443)** to the private EKS cluster from the bastion server.
+* You must add set the EKS security group by following the [AWS official guide](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html).

 ### Recommendations